pilzpuffer/etch-a-sketch/README.md

 9) Work on scaling for different/smaller screen resolutions - another intensive task
 10) Work on the intro sequence for this game - Mett text, some flavor text, maybe more sounds might be needed
 11) <s>Rework the "stick" function, add text</s> - DONE!

+Debugging Roadmap:
+1) check why hideAndShow doesn't work for properly for motion actions now.
+2) check line 1601, gives an error if a few flirts were attempted before insult is clicked (this issue is with defaultConversation - review)
+3) check line 2395, insult progression - the lines don't show up as they should (in case if Mettaton was already flirted with)

 Project notes:
 This concept really inspired me to try to make a cohesive mini-game - and while this REALLY goes beyond the initial task requirements, I'm glad that I've decided to undertake this in the end.
 This taught me a few valuable things on how to work on "bigger" projects.
 The biggest mistake of this project was how much time initially I've spent working on CSS, it was basically the first thing I've started to work on in this project.
 While yes, I did need to search for specific fonts and such to get the needed "aesthetic", I had to considerably rework a lot of styling down the way as the project grew.
 So now I'll know not to do that in the future x)